makeyourownmaker/QuasicrystalGifs/README.md

 ![python
 ](https://img.shields.io/badge/python-blue.svg?style=flat)

-Generate animated gifs of quasicrystal patterns using sum of plane waves with python
+Generate animated gifs of quasicrystal patterns using sums of waves in the plane with python

 If you like the quasicrystal scripts/notebooks, fork the repository and contribute or, give it a star!